shih91/BorneoDemo/README.md

 ### Install virtualenv

-We use virtualenv to create an isolated running environment to install dependencies and launch the web application.
+Virtualenv is used to create an isolated running environment to install dependencies and launch the web application.
 Head over to https://virtualenv.pypa.io/en/latest/installation.html for instructions to install virtualenv.

 ### Install dependencies

-Once you have pip and virtualenv set up, we can proceed to create the environment to run our web applications:
+Once you have pip and virtualenv set up, we can proceed to create the environment to run the web application:

 ```bash
 # Locate the path for the Python 3 installation